udeshgn08-dev/programminglanguage/README.md

-# Welcome to programming paradigms: C,Java,Html
+# Paradigms of programming languages: C,Java,Html
-This is a practical course developing by Udeshkumar Ganesan
+Practical course currently developing by Udeshkumar Ganesan

-After working with the three major languages you will understand the purpose of programming languages and also learn to contribute in distributed source code management
+You will learn the purpose of programming languages and make contributions in distributed source code management
 # harvard
 Eclipse IDE set with compilation level 1.8
 Create java project